php/php-langspec/README.md

 # PHP Language Specifications

-This repo will contain the WIP PHP Language Specifications.
+This repo contains the WIP PHP Language Specifications.

-To join the conversation, send blank email to:
+To join the conversation, send a blank email to:

 > [standards-subscribe@lists.php.net](mailto:standards-subscribe@lists.php.net)